andyferris/Dictionaries.jl/README.md

  "a" │ 1
 ```

-The `sortkeys` and `sortpairs` functions allows you to sort by a dictionary's key or key-value pair, respectively.
+The `sortkeys` and `sortpairs` functions allows you to sort by a dictionary's key or key-value pair, respectively, and you can do in-place sorting on supported types with `sort!`, `sortkeys!` and `sortpairs!` (although these may be slower than the out-of-place algorithms).

 ### Indices